Menu

 • Progressive heart failure, NYHA III-IV.

-• However, this disease does not occur at a younger age.
+• Pregnancy.
+However, this disease does not occur at a younger age.

 crossmenuchevron-right-circle